jaidevvk/poly-circom/README.md

 `npx hardhat circom`
 This will generate the **out** file with circuit intermediaries and geneate the **MultiplierVerifier.sol** contract

-### Prove and Deploy
+### Prove and Deploy to Mumbai Testnet
-`npx hardhat run scripts/deploy.ts`
-This script does 4 things
+`npx hardhat run scripts/deploy.ts --network mumbai` This script does 4 things
-1. Deploys the MultiplierVerifier.sol contract
+1. Deploys the MultiplierVerifier.sol contract to mumbai testnet
 2. Generates a proof from circuit intermediaries with `generateProof()`
 3. Generates calldata with `generateCallData()`
 4. Calls `verifyProof()` on the verifier contract with calldata